echemdb/svgdigitizer/paper/paper.md

 While in most cases specific values or summary statistics of measurement data is sufficient, and which can often be extracted from the text body manually or large language models, in some cases the entire curve must be preserved.

-`svgdigitizer` addresses this need for researchers who require systematic, reproducible, and metadata-rich digitization of the entire curve in a scientific plot.
+`svgdigitizer` addresses this need for researchers who require systematic, reproducible, and metadata-rich digitization of the entire curve in a scientific plot (see \autoref{fig:workflow}).
 Beyond one-off data extraction, it is designed for workflows in which the same figure may be re-digitized with different sampling parameters, or in which digitized data from many publications must be aggregated into a common curated dataset.
 The FAIR frictionless datapackage output format enables digitized data to be shared,